Optimal gamma-ray selections for monochromatic line searches with DAMPE: BGO-only sample

 About 10\% of the photons have electron pair conversion in the PSD and other supporting materials before entering the STK.
 The tungsten plate in the STK is 3 mm in total, which is equivalent to about one radiation length.
 And only about 50\% of the photons have electron pair conversion in the STK, the rest about 40\% of the photons have electron pair conversion in the BGO.
 With only BGO track but no STK track, these photons \lidel{only} have poor\liadd{er} direction measurements.
 The search of line requires as many photons as possible with high energy resolution, and the angular resolution is not a critical issue here, so it is necessary to count in the photons with only BGO track.

 The selection process of the photons with only BGO track is similar to that of the photons with STK track.
 Firstly, most protons are rejected according to the shower morphology of the incident particles in the BGO calorimeter, and then the BGO track is reconstructed.
 Finally, the PSD crystal through which the track passes is identified to determine whether the crystal has signal to partition photons and charged particles. \liadd{The challenge is that} \lirep{I}{i}f the reconstructed track deviates greatly from the original one, a wrong PSD crystal will be found and a background event maybe introduced.
 The BGO track reconstruction is based on the centroid method.
-More accurate centroid determined on more layers result into a track of higher quality.
+More accurate centroid determined with more layers result into a track of higher quality.
 Fig.~\ref{Fig5} shows the position resolution of BGO track of 10 GeV electron in the PSD.
 The track passing through 8 layers of BGO crystals is obviously better than that passing through only 4 layers.
 Here we choose the photons passing through more than 8 layers of BGO.

 The angular resolution of the BGO track is much worse than that of the STK track.
 As shown in Fig.~\ref{Fig5}, it is less than 3 degrees below 200 GeV.
 Here the BGO track is reconstructed in the XZ and YZ planes independently.
 Each PSD crystal is 28 mm wide, and the boundary cut we define at the top is 70 mm.
 As can be seen from Fig.~\ref{Fig6}, for the 300000 simulated electron events, there are quite a few cases with a position error at the PSD larger than 70 mm in the XZ or YZ plane, but there are \lidel{only a} few events with the position error greater than 70mm in both XZ and YZ planes.
 As previously mentioned, the PSD has an XY two-layer structure, which can be used for anti coincidence.
 In this way, when using the BGO track to suppress electrons or protons, it is necessary to jointly judge the two-layer crystal with \lirep{plastic flash}{PSD}.
 At the same time, it is necessary to search whether there is no signal in the three crystals whose track points to the periphery of the crystal, so as to eliminate the background due to the error in position measurement.
+We also studied the inhibition ability of the above methods on the electronic background through MC simulation, and the result show that the mixing of electronic background is less than 1\%.

 As shown in Fig.~\ref{Fig7}, at present, the acceptance of photons with only BGO track is only about one tenth of that of the photons with STK track (in the low-energy), which is consistent with the ratio of the number of cases between the two data.
 The reason of the small acceptance of the photons with only BGO track is that the electron pair conversion of these photons occurs in the BGO, and thus the energy deposited in the first layer of BGO is less, which leads to a low\liadd{er} trigger efficiency \cite{Zhang2019}.